theundergroundsorcerer/RaylibSwiftExamples/README.md

 1. Create a new directory under the appropriate category in the `Sources` directory
 2. Add your Swift code with a `main.swift` file
 3. Update the `Package.swift` file with a new executable target
+4. Include a link to the original raylib example in your code comments and in the README

 ## Directory Structure